 An interface can be defined as a specification of method headers.
 Since, we write only abstract methods in the interface, there is possibility for providing different implementations (body) for those abstract methods depending on the requirements of objects.
-We have to use abstract classes as interfaces in Python.
-Since an interface contains methods without body, it is not possible to create objects to an interface.

 Abstract classes and interfaces(Contd..)